 Easternmost Longitude: 130° W

-Decimal degrees longitude and latitude, eight decimal places.
+Varies, measured in decimal degrees longitude and latitude, eight decimal places.

 These data were collected as part of NASA Operation IceBridge funded campaigns from 19 August 2009 to the present.

 IceBridge campaigns are conducted on an annual repeating basis.
 Alaska campaigns are conducted during May, June, July, August, and September.

 Parameters contained in UAF GPS/IMU L1B Corrected Position and Attitude data files are described in Table 2.
 Columns 1 to 7 in Table 2 represent columns left-to-right in the data.
 Columns are not numbered in the data files.

 Below is an excerpt of the data file IPUAF1B_ascii_DHC-3_20110530_022658_1.pos.
 The seven fields in each record correspond to the columns described in Table 2.

 The data files may be opened by any ASCII text reader.